AbsaOSS/inception/README.md

 1. Select a name for the new application, e.g. demo, and create the top-level directory for the application with the same name.
 The directory **MUST** be created under the same directory that the Absa Inception Framework project was cloned into.
-This is because the Absa Inception Framework will be installed as an npm dependency using a relative path.
+This allows the Absa Inception Framework to be installed as an npm dependency using a relative path, which is required when working with a snapshot of the framework.
 2. Execute the following commands under the top-level directory for the new application to create the project directory structure.
    ```